djoby/THM-TryHackMe-Free-Rooms/README.md

 ---

 Hey Guys, here is a list of **500+ Free TryHackMe rooms** to start learning.\
-All the rooms mentioned here are absolute free.
+All the rooms mentioned here are free.
 ENJOY!!

 ## Table of Contents
 ---